 “If an animal survives such an intense threat to its life, then it does an extraordinary thing: It shakes.
 It trembles, paws vibrating in the air.
 It heaves a great big sigh.
 And then it gets up, shakes itself off, and trots away.
 What’s happening here is that freeze has interrupted the GO! stress response of fight or flight, leaving all that adrenaline-mediated stress to go stale inside the animal’s body.
 When the animal shakes and shudders and sighs, its body is releasing the brake, completing the activation process triggered by fight/flight, and purging the residue.
 Completing the cycle.
 It’s called ‘self-paced termination.’”

 Turns out, people do this when coming out of anesthesia.
 We do it when coming out of violent experiences, like an assault or a riot or a disaster.
 You do it in small ways when you leave a stressful day at work and your body is craving an hour at the gym so you can punch something or run five miles on a treadmill.
-You’re naturally trying to complete the cycle.
+Ever screamed into a pillow?
+Or panic-scrubbed an entire kitchen while on a work deadline?
+Your nervous system is naturally trying to complete the cycle.

 “To sum up: